luehrsenheinrich/wp-quicklink/CONTRIBUTING.md

-# Contributing to the WordPress Munich Blocks
+# Contributing to the Quicklink for WordPress

 Hi!
 Thank you for your interest in contributing to the theme, we really appreciate it.